 In 2025, it is beyond time to admit that the War on Drugs is a failure that has harmed working-class communities and restricted research on potentially life-changing drugs.
 Drug legalization should be expanded beyond marijuana to other nonaddictive drugs showing therapeutic promise, such as psychedelics.

 Like most people with empathy, I am disgusted by the Israeli occupation and genocide of the Palestinian people.
-I will pave the way to repeal Arizona's anti-BDS laws that restrict the ability of state contractors to boycott Israel.
+I will fight to repeal Arizona's anti-BDS laws that restrict the ability of state contractors to boycott Israel.
 Even if it's a losing issue with the current makeup of the Arizona state government, I believe that it's the right thing to do.

 Additionally, I recognize that anti-BDS laws are a violation of freedom of speech.
-In a time when freedom of speech is increasingly under attack by Republicans and the Trump administration, we must do everything we can to protect it.
+In a time when freedom of speech is increasingly under attack, we must do everything we can to protect it.

 I believe that gun rights are human rights.
 I will lead the way for other Democrats to defend and expand gun rights and other civil liberties, as both minority groups (including and especially transgender people) and civil liberties are increasingly under attack by Republican politicians and the Trump administration.
 Democrats should be prepared for the possibility that we will slide so deep into authoritarianism that we cannot simply vote our way out of it; we can prevent this by staying armed as a form of deterrence.